 Self-Care in Recovery: Fostering Compassion for Yourself

-Understanding Self-Care in Recovery
+Understanding Self-Care

 The term self-care might spark a reaction from skeptics.
 However, it simply means prioritizing your physical and emotional health.
-Self-care in recovery also emphasizes purging destructive thought patterns that prevent you from moving forward in your addiction treatment.
+Self-care in Recovery also emphasizes purging destructive thought patterns that prevent you from moving forward in your addiction treatment.

 Common Methods of Self-Care in Recovery